swizard0/session-types-rmp/README.md

     type CliProto = <SrvProto as HasDual>::Dual;
 ```

-Given such kind of protocol schema, we can easily code a server and client implementations:
+Given such kind of protocol schema, we can easily write a server and client implementations:

 ```rust
     // This is the server session protocol handler.
 Upon exit, it returns two values tuple: